Thaís (footballer, born 1987)

-Thaís Helena da Silva (born 19 June 1987) is a Brazilian professional footballer who plays as a goalkeeper who plays for Série A2 club Ceará SC.
+Thaís Helena da Silva (born 19 June 1987) is a Brazilian professional footballer who plays as a goalkeeper for Série A2 club Ceará SC.
 She has been called up to the Brazil women's national team.

 Early life

 Thaís Helena was born in Itu, São Paulo.

 International career

 Thaís Helena played for Brazil at the 2004 FIFA U-19 Women's World Championship in Thailand.